Fox News footage showing the recovery of bodies in the aftermath of the St. Francis Dam Disaster of March 12-13, 1928.

 and we see the ladies of the American Red Cross trying to put everyone in good cheer as they serve coffee to the men who've been loading bodies into the makershift morgue.

 This film print donated by Twentieth Century-Fox Film Corporation to the University of South Carolina.
+Used by permission.
 Filmed in March 1928 by cameraman Blaine Walker.
 2 reels, 35mm nitrate film, BW negative, 960 feet.

 Screenshots below appear in sequential order.
 Click each to enlarge.

 Facing the camera, Rev. Wolcott Evans is at center.

 Hap-A-Lan Hall, Newhall.
 It was most recently a nightclub called "El Dorado;" the faint lettering can be seen above the porch roof where it has been painted out.

 Ambulance/wagon has just been unloaded.
 Hap-A-Lan Hall is to the cameraman's back.

 Red Cross ladies serve coffee in Newhall.
 Not entirely certain of location.